junca8/home-one/README.md

 home-one.js
 ==========

-Connecting Raspberry Pi devices to your Home One portal.
+Connecting Raspberry Pi devices to your HomeOne portal.

 ## Setup
 This module can be installed with npm: